gaperton/React-MVx/docs/simple.md

 	}
 ```

 Fairly simple.
-It was one of the major design guidelines for the React-MVx - trivial things must look trivial.
+The more subtle difference to the React state is that the changes to the
+ state are applied _immediately_, while the subsequent UI update may happen _asynchronously_.

 Now, it's time to understand what really happens behind the scene inside of the `@define` decorator and how this example works.